IvanGricev/cliproject/README.md

 Modules are Self-Contained: A module should manage its own state and persistence.
 It should never try to directly access another module.

-Use Core Services:

-All modules must use Spectre.Console.Cli for internal command parsing.

-All modules must use the SpectreTypeRegistrar from CLI.Core for DI.
+Inherit from BaseModule: All modules must inherit from BaseModule in CLI.Core.

-All modules should use the JsonDataService from CLI.Core for data persistence.
+Use Core Services: All modules should use the inherited DataService and ConfigService for I/O.

+Design for async: All commands must inherit from AsyncCommand or AsyncCommand<T> and be non-blocking.

 Do Not Handle exit: The main CLI.Shell is responsible for handling the exit and module_exit commands.
 Your module's ShowHelp() text should not include these commands.